ontop/ontop-website/tutorial/mapping/uri-templates.md

 Let us now consider the case where the tables `uni1.student`, `uni1.academic` and `uni2.person` have a new column: `ssn`.
 This column corresponds to the social security number of the person.

 This new column gives us the opportunity to use a common IRI template for all the persons.
-Such IRI template would allow us to collect information about a same person registered in both universities.
+Such IRI template would allow us to collect information about a person registered in both universities.

 As we will see, there are actually some persons that are teaching or studying in both universities.

-Given that we already have the mapping assertions produced during the first session, we will consider two ways to change the IRI templates: first by doing it manually, then using the notion of canonical IRIs.
+Given that we already have the mapping assertions produced during the first session, we will consider two ways to change the IRI templates: first by doing it manually, then using the notion of *canonical IRIs*.

 We will also see that using this new IRI template has a negative impact on the performance of some queries.